Dayton Flyers men's basketball: Rivalries

 Dayton has historical rivalries with several area teams including Xavier, Miami (Ohio), and Wright State (Gem City Jam), as well as fellow Catholic schools such as Marquette, DePaul, and Notre Dame.
-Dayton has met Xavier 158 times, more than any other opponent, and holds an 84–75 edge in the series through 2019; however, the Flyers have struggled against Xavier in recent decades, posting a 19-45 record against the Musketeers over the past four decades.
+Dayton has met Xavier 158 times, more than any other opponent, and holds an 84–75 edge in the series through 2019; however, the Flyers have struggled against Xavier in recent decades, posting a 19–45 record against the Musketeers over the past four decades.
 Dayton and Xavier played for the Blackburn/McCafferty Trophy.

 With the departure of Xavier to the Big East in 2013, Dayton searched for a new Atlantic 10 rivalry game that involved a trophy.
 Each year Dayton plays Atlantic 10 rival Saint Louis University for the rights to the Arch Baron Cup.
+The team has developed a similar rivalry with the Virginia Commonwealth University (VCU) Rams since the exit of Xavier from the Atlantic 10 in 2013.

 Postseason

 NCAA tournament results

-The Flyers have appeared in the NCAA tournament 18 times.
-Their combined record is 19–20.
+The Flyers have appeared in the NCAA tournament 19 times.
+Their combined record is 20–21.

 NCAA tournament seeding history

 The NCAA began seeding the tournament with the 1979 edition.